Advocacy

 CPFF representatives connect with governments at all levels to advocate for support for Canadians living with pulmonary fibrosis.

-The following is an overview of our most recent advocacy work and some of our most recent touchpoints with government departments, ministries, and individuals across Canada.
+The following is an update on our recent advocacy work and some of our most recent touchpoints with government departments, ministries and individuals across Canada.

 2021 February